amethyst/amethyst/book/src/concepts/system.md

     fn setup(&mut self, res: &mut Resources) {
         // Ensures that resources that implement `Default` and are present in your `SystemData` are added to `Resources`.
         Self::SystemData::setup(res);
-        // Do what you want with `Resources` here.
+        // Do what you want with `Resources` past this point.
     }
 # }
 ```